Augustinetharakan12/My-Interview-Preps/competitive-programming/README.md

 1. The cost of stock on each day is given in an array A[] of size N. Find all the days on which you buy and sell the stock so that in between those days your profit is maximum.
 1. Given an unsorted array of size N. Find the first element in array such that all of its left elements are smaller and all right elements to it are greater than it.
 1. Given an array A (distinct elements) of size N. Rearrange the elements of array in zig-zag fashion.
 The converted array should be in form a < b > c < d > e < f.
 The relative order of elements is same in the output i.e you have to iterate on the original array only.
+1. Given a sorted array A, size N, of integers; every element appears twice except for one.
+Find that element in linear time complexity and without using extra memory.